mchenliu/Capstone_Project_Spotify_Data_Analysis/2_Exploratory_Data_Analysis/README.md

   plt.show()
   ```
   ![podcast_boxplot](/Images/boxplot_podcast_played.png)
-  *Boxplot of Podcast Minutes Played*
+  *Boxplot of podcast minutes played*
 **Interpretation:**
   1. Most podcasts are played between **0 - 50 minutes**.
   2. The median playback time is around **30 minutes**.
 Half of the podcasts are played for less than 30 minutes, and half are played for more than 30 minutes.